tock/tock/doc/reference/trd-appid.md

 This document uses several terms in precise ways.
 Because these terms overlap somewhat with general terminology in the Tock kernel, this section defines them for clarity.
-The Tock kernel often uses the term "application" to refer to what this document calls a "process binary."
+The Tock kernel often uses the term "application" to refer to what this document calls an "Application Binary."

 **Userspace Binary**: a code image compiled to run in a Tock process, consisting of text, data, read-only data, and other segments.